Approved for a Credit Card With a Low Credit Limit

 Dealing With a Low Limit Credit Card

-Unless this credit card has a significantly lower limit than all your other credit cards, don’t close it.
+Unless this credit card has a significantly lower limit than all your other credit cards, it's beneficial to keep it open.
 If you don’t have any other open credit cards or you’re working to rebuild your credit history, this low limit credit card can help you improve your credit.
-A better credit score will help you get approved for credit cards with higher limits.
+In turn, a better credit score will help you get approved for credit cards with higher limits.